 NASAA members can request custom benchmarking reports that compare their agency’s funding and grant making over time and/or against their peers.
 These reports provide an overview of the state arts agency and are useful for council meetings, strategic planning sessions and legislative testimony.
 Reports are created on demand and are customized to meet the unique needs of each state arts agency.

 About the National Standard

 The National Standard for Arts Information Exchange (a.k.a. “the Standard”) is a taxonomy of data fields for use in the arts as a means to collect and analyze compatible information about constituents, projects, activities and resources.
 The Standard recommends database fields that are valuable to collect and offers specific terms, definitions and guidelines for formatting the data.
-Used by the country’s 56 state arts agencies, six regional arts organizations and the National Endowment for the Arts, the Standard enables aggregation and analysis of important arts information that would otherwise be reported inconsistently across agencies, thus making possible nationally comparable data on publicly supported arts activities.
+Used by the country’s 56 state and jurisdictional arts agencies, six regional arts organizations and the National Endowment for the Arts, the Standard enables aggregation and analysis of important arts information that would otherwise be reported inconsistently across agencies, thus making possible nationally comparable data on publicly supported arts activities.